 - Analyze the features and principles of the use of the signal platoon in Croatian Army - 2.
 Analyze the tactical situation and argue the potential of the signal platoon. - 3.
 Prepare and apply the KIS support documentation. - 4.
 Prepare and implement basic maintenance activities in the link unit. - 5.
-Prepare and conduct tactical training and signal platoon exercises.
+Prepare and conduct tactical training and signal platoon exercises. - 6.
+To apply tactics, techniques, and procedures for leading a waterborne unit in providing C4I support for forces in the operational area. - 7.
+To plan, organize, and execute the reconnaissance of the location for setting up a tactical C4I center at the battalion level. - 8.
+To plan, prepare, and conduct the tactical march of the signal unit to the location for setting up the C4I center. - 9.
+O apply and manage procedures for using radio and computer systems in a tactical environment.

-- I Basic competences of the military profession - I.I To communicate, organize and plan effectively the activities of a basic tactical unit - 1.2 To assess the situation and implement appropriate tactics for a basic tactical unit - 1.3 To make decisions independently and command a basic tactical unit - 1.6 To nourish, channel and use creativity in accomplishing missions of a basic tactical unit - 1.7 To be acquainted with and to respect historical, social and cultural diversities in the context of military activities - 1.8 To make geographic and topographic analysis of the area and to decide upon the tactics of a basic tactical unit - 2 Special military competences - 2.1 To analyse the environment and to develop and apply tactics of the branch/service - 2.2 To manage maintenance of combat and non-combat assets, ammunitions and mines of the branch/service - 2.3 To use combat and non-combat assets of the branch/service in a professional way - 2.4.
+- 1 Basic competences of the military profession - 1.1 To communicate, organize and plan effectively the activities of a basic tactical unit - 1.2 To assess the situation and implement appropriate tactics for a basic tactical unit - 1.3 To make decisions independently and command a basic tactical unit - r.6 To nourish, channel and use creativity in accomplishing missions of a basic tactical unit - 1.7 To be acquainted with and to respect historical, social and cultural diversities in the context of military activities - 1.8 To make geographic and topographic analysis of the area and to decide upon the tactics of a basic tactical unit - 2 Special military competences - 2.1 To analyse the environment and to develop and apply tactics of the branch/service - 2.2 To manage maintenance of combat and non-combat assets, ammunitions and mines of the branch/service - 2.3 To use combat and non-combat assets of the branch/service in a professional way - 2.4.
 To apply International War and Humanitarian Law - 2.5 To apply knowledge of the military history in resolving tactical and operational problems - 3 Basic technical knowledge - 3.1.
 To identify, analyse, model and resolve military engineering problems by integrating basic knowledge of natural and technical sciences - 3.3.
 To integrate and apply engineering principles and techniques in the operation of military system in unpredictable conditions - 4.
-Personal and professional skills and characteristics - 4.1 To identify and analyze a problem in the military environment - 4.2 To model and resolve a problem and to interpret problem solution by using appropriate knowledge and methods - 5.
-Social skills (team work and communication) - 5.1 To communicate effectively in the Croatian and English language applying modern presentation skills and techniques - 5.2 Organize and plan individual and team work in international and interdisciplinary work groups - 5.5 To apply knowledge of military psychology and sociology in leadership and command in predictable and unpredictable situations

-6 Development, implementation and operation of technical systems in economic and social environment
+Personal and professional skills and characteristics - 4.1 To identify and analyze a problem in the military environment

+- 4.2 To model and resolve a problem and to interpret problem solution by using appropriate knowledge and methods - 5.
+Social skills (team work and communication) - 5.1 To communicate effectively in the Croatian and English language applying modern presentation skills and techniques - 5.2 Organize and plan individual and team work in international and interdisciplinary work groups - 5.5 To apply knowledge of military psychology and sociology in leadership and command in predictable and unpredictable situations - 6 Development, implementation and operation of technical systems in economic and social environment - 6.2.
-6.2.
 To apply and create engineering approaches in analysing and assessing products and processes in security environment